dutra/qvc/README.md

 Expected outputs resemble **Figures 2, 3, and 7**.

-To reproduce all Hubble-diagram plots from the manuscript, use the saved **dynesty** checkpoints downloaded with the demo data.
+To reproduce all Hubble-diagram plots from the manuscript, use the saved _dynesty checkpoints_ downloaded with the full data file.
 The full fitting procedure can be run with:

 ```bash
 PREFIX=demo \